Troubleshoot and Repair Unsupported Video Codec Errors

 • Now click on the Start button to start the conversion.

 You may need to repair the video file if you have exhausted all the solutions to fix the unsupported video codec issue or the corrupted converted file.
-You can use SFWare Video Repair tool to improve the video file, a purpose-built tool to fix various video errors.
+You can use the SFWare Video Repair tool to improve the video file, a purpose-built tool to fix various video errors.

 Free Download for WindowsFree Download for Mac